 VA Researching for You

-VA’s Major Respiratory Health Accomplishments:
+VA’s Major Infectious Diseases Accomplishments:

-- 1946: Developed and tested effective therapies for tuberculosis through multicenter clinical trials that led to the development of the VA Cooperative Studies Program
+1946: Developed and tested effective therapies for tuberculosis through multicenter clinical trials that led to the development of the VA Cooperative Studies Program

-- 2014: Learned that treatment for pneumonia that included the antibiotic azithromycin (Zithromax) was associated with a significantly lower risk of death and a slightly increased risk of heart attack
+2014: Learned that treatment for pneumonia that included the antibiotic azithromycin (Zithromax) was associated with a significantly lower risk of death and a slightly increased risk of heart attack

 Below is a news story that illustrates VA’s commitment to advancing technology and research initiatives to benefit our nation’s Veterans.